malexsmith/3700_Assignment_1_dispersal/README.md

 phy_ml = read.tree(file = "grass_ml.tre")

-# Your sequences are from two species - this next block will place the root of your phylogeny at the midpoint.
+# Your sequences are from two species - this next block will place the root of your phylogeny at the midpoint for "rooted_ml_tree".

 rooted_ml_tree <- midpoint.root(phy_ml)